Cambyses II: Etymology

 The origins of the name of "Cambyses" (𐎣𐎲𐎢𐎪𐎡𐎹) is disputed in scholarship; according to some scholars, the name is of Elamite origin, whilst others associate it with Kambojas, an Iranian people who inhabited northwestern India.
 The name of Cambyses is known in other languages as: Elamite Kanbuziya; Akkadian Kambuziya; Aramaic Kanbūzī.

 Dynastic history

 Cambyses was the eldest son of Cyrus the Great and Cassandane.
 (Note: According to 5th-century BC Greek historian Ctesias, the mother of Cambyses II was Amytis, a daughter of the last Median king Astyages.
 However, according to the Russian Iranologist Muhammad Dandamayev, this statement is not trustworthy.)
 Cambyses had a younger brother, Bardiya, and three sisters; these were Artystone, Atossa, and Roxanne.
-Cambyses' paternal grandfather was his namesake Cambyses I, the king of Persis from 600 to 559 BC.
+Cambyses's paternal grandfather was his namesake Cambyses I, the king of Persis from 600 to 559 BC.
 The family was descended from a line of rulers of Persian tribes who, starting with Cyrus in Anshan, expanded their reach over Persis by subjugating first the Median Empire, then the Neo-Babylonian Empire, and finally Lydia and Central Asia to establish the Achaemenid Empire.